martin-ottens/proto2testbed/setups/example3/README.md

 ### What is this experiment doing?
 The testbed is subdivided in two area, each area consists of a network bridge, two Instances and a subnet.
 Each of the network bridges is connected to a physical port of the testbed host.

-Between these pyhsical ports (and therefore both subnets) a hardware router is routing, in our testcase another Linux machine is used.
+Between these physical ports (and therefore both subnets) a hardware router is routing, in our testcase another Linux machine is used.

 During the experiments, Integrations will switch the port speed of eno2 and eno3 to 100Mbit/s without auto-negotiation to test how the router reacts to such scenarios, and what kind of implication its reaction to the Applications has.

-This example show the possibility to integrate real hardware to a testbed and use the testbed system to conduct real end-to-end tests with application workloads over physical hardware.
+This example shows the possibility to integrate real hardware to a testbed and use the testbed system to conduct real end-to-end tests with application workloads over physical hardware.

 ### Schematic testbed overview
 ```